khuyentran1401/Efficient_Python_tricks_and_tools_for_data_scientists/docs/_sources/Chapter2/Chapter2.md

-# Python Built-in Libraries
+# Python Utility Libraries
-This chapter covers Python Built-in libraries such as collections, functools, and itertools.
+This chapter covers Python utility libraries such as collections, functools, itertools, and pydash.